Over the winter months there are always more security risks to empty sites and vacant…

 - Perimeter Protection:

-Ensure you have robust perimeter protection in place, such as strong, high fencing and locked access gates.
+Ensure you have robust perimeter security in place, such as strong, high fencing and locked access gates.

 Consider installing temporary concrete barriers inside temporary fencing or hoarding to prevent vehicle entry to the site.
 Preventing vehicle access to a site makes it more difficult for thieves to carry heavy or bulky materials away.